 Around the plaza you will find several different restaurants, bars, cafés, and shops.
 Many of them are located in colonial style buildings.

-I went on a Saturday afternoon and found a few tents set up outside the church selling handmade crafts, plantains, and sweets.
+I’ve always traveled to Filandia on Saturday afternoons and found a few tents set up outside the church selling handmade crafts, plantains, and sweets.
 Booths selling ice cream and snacks are also present.
+On the most recent Saturday (August 2017), the plaza was closed to traffic and a traditional dance show was given.

-The church has an interesting color scheme on the inside.
+The church sits at one end of the plaza.
+It looks simple from the outside but has an interesting color scheme on the inside.

 Wandering around the rest of the town doesn’t take very long because it’s very small.
 There are some very nice colorful buildings on most of the streets.
 You can also find several souvenir shops selling the town’s specialty, handmade baskets.